pymupdf/PyMuPDF-Optional-Material/docs/document.rst

-:meth:`Document.insertPDF`              PDF only: insert pages from another PDF :meth:`Document.layout`                 re-paginate the document (if supported) :meth:`Document.loadPage`               read a page :meth:`Document.movePage`               PDF only: move a page to another location :meth:`Document.newPage`                PDF only: insert a new empty page :meth:`Document.pages`                  iterator over a page range :meth:`Document.save`                   PDF only: save the document :meth:`Document.saveIncr`               PDF only: save the document incrementally :meth:`Document.searchPageFor`          search for a string on a page :meth:`Document.select`                 PDF only: select a subset of pages :meth:`Document.setMetadata`            PDF only: set the metadata :meth:`Document.setToC`                 PDF only: set the table of contents (TOC) :meth:`Document.write`                  PDF only: writes the document to memory :attr:`Document.FormFonts`              PDF only: list of global widget fonts :attr:`Document.isClosed`               has document been closed?
+:meth:`Document.insertPDF`              PDF only: insert pages from another PDF :meth:`Document.layout`                 re-paginate the document (if supported) :meth:`Document.loadPage`               read a page :meth:`Document.metadataXML`            PDF only: :data:`xref` of XML metadata :meth:`Document.movePage`               PDF only: move a page to another location :meth:`Document.newPage`                PDF only: insert a new empty page :meth:`Document.pages`                  iterator over a page range :meth:`Document.PDFCatalog`             PDF only: :data:`xref` of catalog (root) :meth:`Document.PDFTrailer`             PDF only: trailer source :meth:`Document.save`                   PDF only: save the document :meth:`Document.saveIncr`               PDF only: save the document incrementally :meth:`Document.searchPageFor`          search for a string on a page :meth:`Document.select`                 PDF only: select a subset of pages :meth:`Document.setMetadata`            PDF only: set the metadata :meth:`Document.setToC`                 PDF only: set the table of contents (TOC) :meth:`Document.updateObject`           PDF only: replace object source :meth:`Document.updateStream`           PDF only: replace stream source :meth:`Document.write`                  PDF only: writes the document to memory :meth:`Document.xrefObject`             PDF only: object source at the :data:`xref` :meth:`Document.xrefStream`             PDF only: stream source at the :data:`xref` :meth:`Document.xrefStreamRaw`          PDF only: raw stream source at the :data:`xref` :attr:`Document.FormFonts`              PDF only: list of global widget fonts :attr:`Document.isClosed`               has document been closed?
 :attr:`Document.isEncrypted`            document (still) encrypted?